bojiang3/bojiang3/README.md

 ### Hi there 🎉

 I am a landscape photographer who's passionate about contributing to the community and software development. <br />
-I am currently (technically about to be) a grad student at Carnegie Mellon University.
+I am currently a grad student at Carnegie Mellon University.
 Expected graduation: May 2022 <br />
 I am proud of being a member of University of Illinois at Urbana-Champaign family.
 <!--
 **bojiang3/bojiang3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.